netdata/netdata/packaging/installer/methods/source.md

 #### libmosquitto

-Netdata maintains a csutom fork of libmosquitto at https://github.com/netdata/mosquitto which is needed for correct operation of Netdata Cloud functionality.
-To prepare this library for the build
+Netdata maintains a csutom fork of libmosquitto at https://github.com/netdata/mosquitto with patches to allow for proper integration with libwebsockets, which is needed for correct operation of Netdata Cloud functionality.
+To prepare this library for the build system:
-system:

 1. Verify the tag that Netdata expects to be used by checking the contents of `packaging/mosquitto.version` in your Netdata sources.